panagiotisrep/panagiotisrep.github.io/index.md

 ## Short Bio
  - Current, MSc in Theoretical Computer Science, in the Department of Informatics and Telecommunications, University of Athens.
- - 2018, BSc. from Department of Informatics and Telecommunications, University of Athens.\
+ - 2018, BSc. from Department of Informatics and Telecommunications, University of Athens.<br>
    Bachelor's Thesis: The Dataflow Computational Model and its Evolution, Supervisor: Prof. Panagiotis Rondogiannis.